The Ever-Expanding Home Server

 Software

-Everything besides Plex, subcleaner, & apache2 is ran inside of Docker.
+Everything besides Plex (GPU Transcoding) is ran inside of Docker.

 Want to spin this up for yourself?
 Take a look at my Docker-Compose file below.